 The majority of customs duties levied in the EU comprise ad valorem duties, calculated as a percentage of the customs value of the goods.
 The amount of value added tax levied on import is usually based on the customs value as well.
-The costs referred to in section 91 of the Finnish Value Added Tax Act must also be included in the taxable amount.
-Under “Read more”, you will find detailed information on defining the taxable amount on import.

 If the trade value cannot be used, the customs value is defined using secondary methods of value definition.

 If the trade value comprises a transaction price between two related parties, the effect of the relationship on the price will be assessed, when necessary.
 The term “relationship” refers to, for example, businesses in the same group of companies.

 If the transaction price or the related adjustment items are given in a currency other than the euro, the sums must first be converted into euros based on confirmed currency rates.
 Customs lists the currency rates applied at any given time on its website.

 Points to consider